Skip to content

 Each KVWatchEvent contains:

 event.value is the raw stored bytes encoded as base64 — not a parsed JSON object.
-If you stored JSON, decode with JSON.parse(atob(event.value)) before use.
+If you stored JSON, decode it before use — in Node JSON.parse(Buffer.from(event.value as string, "base64").toString("utf-8")), in the browser via atob + TextDecoder (plain atob corrupts multi-byte UTF-8).

 Error Handling